blankAvailable/kyutech-manual-note/README.md

- change rights to group can access: first chmod -R 775 xxxx then chmod -R g+s xxxx
+ change rights to group can access: first make all the parent directorys chmod g+x xxx then chmod -R g+rwx xxxx

  you can create a symbolic link in your home to make your life easier: ln -s /home/stefan/ats17work